paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-12a-tennessee-valley-authority.md

   (D) carry firearms in carrying out any activity described in subparagraph (A), (B), or (C).

-**(c) Area of jurisdiction** A law enforcement agent designated under subsection (a) of this section shall be authorized to exercise the law enforcement duties and powers described in subsection (b) of this section—
+**(c) Area of jurisdiction** A law enforcement agent designated under subsection (a) shall be authorized to exercise the law enforcement duties and powers described in subsection (b)—

-(1) on any lands or facilities owned or leased by the corporation or within such adjoining areas in the vicinities of such lands or facilities as may be determined by the Board under subsection (e) of this section; and
+(1) on any lands or facilities owned or leased by the corporation or within such adjoining areas in the vicinities of such lands or facilities as may be determined by the Board under subsection (e); and

 (2) on other lands or facilities—